Voltzz9/bronotion/Report.md

 ## 6. A high-level description of design patterns for the client and API

+For the client-side architecture, we employed the approach of a modular component-based design.
+This ensured an organized codebase along with keeping our pages modular.
+The reposity was also structured into separate backend and client directories which divided the codebase up logically.

+We focused on ensuring our backend API was secure, with authorization checks being performed through middleware functions.
+Certain endpoints marked with [Auth Req] in the API Documentation ensures that users have the correct access rights for endpoints.
+We put ensuring the API is RESTful at the forefront of our design.

+#### TODO ADD MORE

 ## 7. Additional Features

 ### 1. Host application on public-facing server: [bronotion.co.za](http://bronotion.co.za).